TaymaaIbrahem/Snakes-And-Ladders-java-Application/README.md

 ## Features:
 - **Interactive Gameplay**: Roll the dice and watch your game piece move across the board.
 - **Multiplayer Support**: Play with up to 4 players on the same board.
-- **Randomized Dice Rolls**: Experience an unpredictable and exciting race to the finish line.

 ## How to Play:
 1. **Download the Code**: Get the source code from the provided repository.